Afro Samurai: Anime

 One of Okazaki's friends decided to make action figures based on characters, which were released in small amounts.
 After they were created, a producer from the anime studio, Gonzo, happened to find them and thought about creating an animated miniseries based on the manga.
 It took three years to develop, and during that time the studio created a trailer, which happened to catch the attention of Samuel L. Jackson.
 It was announced that the series would be a five-episode "creative collaboration", between Jackson, Okazaki and Gonzo, and Wu-Tang Clan member RZA served as a music composer.
 Each episode of the anime cost $1 million.

 In 2006, it was announced that Funimation (later Crunchyroll, LLC) acquired the rights to the anime series which would premiere on Spike, later that year, and that Jackson would voice Afro.
 Afro Samurai debuted on January 4, 2007.
 The series premiered worldwide on Spike's website, where they streamed the first episode online.
-On May 3, 2007, the series premiered on Japanese television, in English with Japanese subtitles, and for the first time completely uncut.
+On May 3, 2007, the series premiered on Japanese television, in English with Japanese subtitles, and for the first time completely uncut with no Japanese dub.

 On May 11, 2007, Funimation released the first Afro Samurai DVDs at Anime Central, at their own booth, the regular Afro Samurai: TV Version and the uncut Afro Samurai: Director's Cut.
 Both DVDs were released to the public on May 22, 2007.
 On September 4, 2007, all five episodes of Afro Samurai were released on iTunes.
 To promote this, Funimation released eight custom designed iPods by Takashi Okazaki.
 In 2008, Funimation released the Afro Samurai anime series onto Xbox Live in high definition format and also debuted on Blu-ray Disc in that year.
 The series was shown at the German Film Festival in Germany.